Luminatron/Isometric-Minecraft/README.md

 # Isometric-Minecraft
 *A Minecraft add-on which allows the world to be seen without (much) depth.*
+-# Credit to [https://github.com/Blobicycake/Isometric-Minecraft](Blobicycake) for the original mod and its assets.
+The Resource Pack is unchanged, only the Behaviour Pack has changes.

 Automatically gives all players **isometric:flip** and **isometric:zoom**.
 Drop these items to change/freeze the camera angle and zoom.